ryandeering/loupgarenne/README.md

 corrupt leaders of the rabbit republic and the starving wolves from a nearby den.
 Turner takes it upon himself to fight against their plot and save his fellow rabbits from slavery.

+## Name

+Loupgarenne takes inspiration from the French loup-garou, meaning werewolf, which is also the origin of the name Lugaru.
+Garenne is, in modern French, a word for a rabbit warren - making it a fitting double meaning for a game centred on rabbits and wolves.

 ## History